 Your employer is also required to notify the Workers’ Compensation Court and their insurance company of your injuries.
 Employers must submit this information within 10 days of being notified about your injuries.
 Submitting this paperwork to the insurance company will initiate the workers’ compensation claim process.
 At this point, the insurance company will begin reviewing your claim to determine whether or not you are eligible for benefits and if so, how much.

 Have you suffered an injury in the workplace?
 Don’t hesitate to contact the attorneys at Armstrong & Vaught, P.L.C.
 We will stand by your side throughout the workers’ compensation claim process to ensure you are fully compensated for your work-related injuries.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.